OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-46.md

 ## Genesis 46:23

-The son of Dan: Hushim.
+The son of Dan was called Hushim.

 ## Genesis 46:24